curityio/mcp-authorization-secured-api/README.md

-# ai-agent-secure-api-access
+# AI Agent Secure API Access

-Shows how organizations can expose secure API data to AI agents using model content protocol authorization
+A deployment to show how to expose APIs to AI agents using [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization).